 - Direct fertilizers are classified based on the domination of the chemical element present in the compound mixture.
 They are termed as magnesium, potash, phosphatic and nitrogenous types.

-- Based on the presence of basic nutrient elements in a compound fertilizer, that fertilizer are termed as simple, double or triple fertilizers.
+- Based on the presence of basic nutrient elements in a compound fertilizer, that fertilizer is termed as simple, double or triple fertilizers.

 Classification based on preparation:

-- Complex fertilizers are those formed by the chemical reaction of element.
+- Complex fertilizers are those formed by the chemical reaction of the element.